yyong-brs/learn-kubernetes/chapter3.md

   type: ExternalName
   externalName: raw.githubusercontent.com # The domain to resolve
 ```
-Kubernetes implements ExternalName Services using a standard feature of DNS—
-canonical names (CNAMEs).
-When the web Pod makes a DNS lookup for the numbers-
-api domain name, the Kubernetes DNS server returns with the CNAME, which is
-raw.githubusercontent.com.
-Then the DNS resolution continues using the DNS
-server configured on the node, so it will reach out to the internet to find the IP
+Kubernetes implements ExternalName Services using a standard feature of DNS—canonical names (CNAMEs).
+When the web Pod makes a DNS lookup for the numbers-api domain name, the Kubernetes DNS server returns with the CNAME, which is raw.githubusercontent.com.
+Then the DNS resolution continues using the DNS server configured on the node, so it will reach out to the internet to find the IP
 address of the GitHub servers.

-TRY IT NOW Services are part of the clusterwide Kubernetes Pod network, so
-any Pod can use a Service.
-The sleep Pods from the first exercise in this chap-
-ter have a DNS lookup command in the container image, which you can use to
-check the resolution of the API Service.
+TRY IT NOW Services are part of the clusterwide Kubernetes Pod network, so any Pod can use a Service.
+The sleep Pods from the first exercise in this chapter have a DNS lookup command in the container image, which you can use to check the resolution of the API Service.

 ```
 # run the DNS lookup tool to resolve the Service name:
 kubectl exec deploy/sleep-1 -- sh -c ’nslookup numbers-api | tail -n 5’
 ```

-When you try this, you may get scrambled results that look like errors, because the
-Nslookup tool returns a lot of information and it’s not in the same order every time
-you run it.
+When you try this, you may get scrambled results that look like errors, because the Nslookup tool returns a lot of information and it’s not in the same order every time you run it.
 The data you want is in there, though.
-I repeated the command a few times
-to get the fit-for-print output you see in figure 3.14.
+I repeated the command a few times to get the fit-for-print output you see in figure 3.14.

 ![图3.14 Apps aren’t isolated by default in Kubernetes, so any Pod can do a lookup for any Service.](./images/Figure3.14.png)

-There’s one important thing to understand about ExternalName Services, which you
-can see from this exercise: they ultimately just give your app an address to use, but
-they don’t actually change the requests your application makes.
-That’s fine for compo-
-nents like databases, which communicate over TCP, but it’s not so simple for HTTP
-services.
-HTTP requests include the target host name in a header field, and that won’t
-match the actual domain from the ExternalName response, so the client call will
-probably fail.
-The random-number app in this chapter has some hacky code to get
-around this issue, manually setting the host header, but this approach is best for non-
+There’s one important thing to understand about ExternalName Services, which you can see from this exercise: they ultimately just give your app an address to use, but they don’t actually change the requests your application makes.
+That’s fine for components like databases, which communicate over TCP, but it’s not so simple for HTTP services.
+HTTP requests include the target host name in a header field, and that won’t match the actual domain from the ExternalName response, so the client call will probably fail.
+The random-number app in this chapter has some hacky code to get around this issue, manually setting the host header, but this approach is best for non-
 HTTP services.

-There’s one other option for routing local domain names in the cluster to external
-systems.
-It doesn’t fix the HTTP header issue, but it does let you use a similar
-approach to ExternalName Services when you want to route to an IP address rather
-than a domain name.
-These are headless Services, which are defined as a ClusterIP Service
-type but without a label selector so they will never match any Pods.
-Instead, the service
-is deployed with an endpoint resource that explicitly lists the IP addresses the Service
-should resolve.
+There’s one other option for routing local domain names in the cluster to external systems.
+It doesn’t fix the HTTP header issue, but it does let you use a similar approach to ExternalName Services when you want to route to an IP address rather than a domain name.
+These are headless Services, which are defined as a ClusterIP Service type but without a label selector so they will never match any Pods.
+Instead, the service is deployed with an endpoint resource that explicitly lists the IP addresses the Service should resolve.

 Listing 3.6 shows a headless Service with a single IP address in the endpoint.
-It also
-shows a new use of YAML, with multiple resources defined, separated by three dashes.
+It also shows a new use of YAML, with multiple resources defined, separated by three dashes.

 > Listing 3.6 api-service-headless.yaml, a Service with explicit addresses
 ```